 It’s also interesting to look back as a first time founder and see where we are today.
 I didn’t realize the number of things I wasn’t aware of, from payroll, to taxes, HR and trademarks/patents.
 I’d try to figure it out on my own, which caused delays or errors.
 After meeting with local startup founders, I really learned so much by asking them for help.
 The key takeaway I share now with all founders is regardless of what you are building, you are not the first with that problem you are trying to solve.
 Ask for help and meet regularly with other founders to hear their stories.
 I love the community I am a part of – we always learn something new from one another and celebrate our wins.

 What does the future hold for AaDya Security?

-The entire idea and mission behind AaDya is innovative in that it’s a territory that many of the major players in the cybersecurity industry have avoided due to its cumbersome nature and revenue potential.
+The entire idea and mission behind AaDya Security is innovative in that it’s a territory many major players in the cybersecurity industry have avoided due to its cumbersome nature and revenue potential.
 We see this differently.
-With the combination of a vast universe of SMBs who have been underserved and the rise in cybercrime against them, we saw an opportunity to not only create something innovative, but something that could truly help a segment that comprises the majority of economic activity, not just in the US and North America, but across the globe.
-The major differentiator for AaDya’s platform is that it combines everything that a SMB needs for security into one platform that is not only effective at protection, but provides tools that can help end users not only work more safely, but also more efficiently.
-It’s not heavy or cumbersome like traditional cybersecurity – it’s cybersecurity that doesn’t feel like cybersecurity.
-Because the SMB universe is so large, and because of the enthusiasm we saw from potential channel partners, we created a program for channel partners which is showing incredible growth and potential.
+With the combination of a vast universe of SMBs who have been underserved and the rise in cybercrime against them, we saw an opportunity to not only create something innovative, but something that could truly help a segment that comprises the majority of economic activity, not just in the US and North America, but around the world.
+The major differentiator for AaDya’s platform is that it combines everything an SMB needs for security into one platform that is not only effective at protection, but also provides tools that can help end users work more safely and efficiently.
+Because the SMB universe is so large, and because of the enthusiasm we saw from potential channel partners, we created a program for channel partners that is showing incredible growth and potential.

 What are your thoughts on the local tech startup scene in Detroit?